 On a betting exchange, similar rules apply.
 However, because it’s not a one-sided operation both back and lay bets are subject to the reduction factor – making it fair for all users.

-To see how the reduction factors are applied on Betfair’s exchange see this link.
+To see how the reduction factors are applied to Betfair’s exchange see this link.

 Rule 4 Trading Problem: